dasvegy/veme/README.md

 # vegy-shell

-My first GNOME shell theme.
+The vegy shell is a GNOME shell theme made by me.